Generating Functional Analysis for Iterative CDMA Multiuser Detectors: Acknowledgment

 \section{Acknowledgment}

-The authors would also like to thank anonymous reviewers and Arian Maleki for their valuable comments.
-This work was partially supported by Grants-in-Aid for Scientific Research on Priority Areas No. 14084212, for Scientific Research (C) No. 16500093 and No. 22500136, and for Encouragement of Young Scientists (B) No. 18700230 from the Ministry of Education, Culture, Sports, Science and Technology of Japan.
+The authors would also like to thank the associate editor, anonymous reviewers and Arian Maleki for their valuable comments.
+This work was partially supported by Grants-in-Aid for Scientific Research on Priority Areas No. 14084212, for Scientific Research (B) No. 25289114 and , for Scientific Research (C) Nos.
+16500093, 22500136 and 25330264, and for Encouragement of Young Scientists (B) No. 18700230 from the Ministry of Education, Culture, Sports, Science and Technology of Japan (MEXT).

 \ifCLASSOPTIONcaptionsoff

 \fi